joyent/triton-kbmapi/README.md

 ## Documentation

-See docs/index.md for a detailed API description.
-Note the API is on an early stage and subject to changes.

-To update the guidelines, edit "docs/index.md" and run `make docs` to update "docs/index.html".
-Works on either SmartOS or Mac OS X.
+To update docs, edit "docs/README.md" and run `make docs` if necessary in order to update the Table of Contents.

 ## License